shyamsridhar123/generative-ai-for-beginners-experimentpod/03-using-generative-ai-responsibly/README.md

 ## 🚀 Challenge

-Read up on [Azure AI Content Saftey](https://learn.microsoft.com/azure/ai-services/content-safety/overview?WT.mc_id=academic-105485-koreyst) and see what you can adopt for your usage.
+Read up on [Azure AI Content Saftey](https://learn.microsoft.com/azure/ai-services/content-safety/overview?WT.mc_id=academic-105485-koreyst) and present what you can adopt for your use case.

-## Great Work, Continue Your Learning

-After completing this lesson, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!

-Head over to Lesson 4 where we will look at [Prompt Engineering Fundamentals](../04-prompt-engineering-fundamentals/README.md?WT.mc_id=academic-105485-koreyst)!